microsoft/nni/docs/en_US/reference/experiment_config.rst

 type: ``str``

 The command will be executed in bash on Linux and macOS, and in PowerShell on Windows.
+Note that using ``python3`` on Linux and macOS, and using ``python`` on Windows.

 trialCodeDirectory